squint-cljs/squint/doc/ai/adr/0004-real-keywords.md

 literal, string probes from an object's keys, 2 hits / 6 misses per pass) and is the worst case for altKey: on this branch every probe misses the first `.has` (members are keywords, probes are strings) and takes the intern-table retry, tripling the per-probe cost.
+Same representation on both sides pays nothing on a hit (keyword member, keyword probe: 5.4ns against main's 5.6ns, the interned instance resolves in the first `.has`) and ~2x on a miss (8.9 against 4.5ns, the retry runs and also misses).
+Cost model: hit free, miss 2x, cross-rep resolution 3x where the alternative is a wrong answer, not a faster one.
 In wall-clock terms a render-shaped loop doing 1.6M attr passes (filter check plus a cross-representation js/Map get) takes 56ms, ~35ns per attribute: sub-microsecond per rendered frame at replicant scale.